Seigo Yamaguchi (1924-1996) was a Japanese Aikido master who held the rank of 9th dan shihan in Aikikai which is the

 He read many of his father's books, who was the principal of a public school.
 His study of history, literature and philosophy in his early age helped form...

 He graduated from Denshukan, traditional high school, founded by YANAGAWA-HAN (Samurai clan) in Edo period and then entered an advanced school (university), called Hiroikegakuen founded by Dr.Hiroike.

 Between 1943-1945, he joined the army and participated in the Pacific War.
 He was considering a career in the army, becoming a senior officer by 1949 when he was introduced by a friend to Morihei Ueshiba, the founder of aikido.

 He became one of his live in students - uchideshi in 1950.

 Morihei Ueshiba developed Aikido from his combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with Onisaburi Deguchi.

-In 1958-1960, Yamaguchi taught aikido to the military in Burma and after returning to Japan he became one of the senior instructors at Hombu Dojo, where he taught on Monday evenings for decades.
+In 1958-1960, Yamaguchi taught aikido to the military in Burma and after returning to Japan he became one of the senior instructors at Hombu Dojo, where he taught on Monday evenings for many decades.

 Among these dojos, Zoshukan, in Tokyo, Japan was the most important dojo.

 From 1977-1995, Seigo Yamaguchi organized seminars, and travelled to many countries including France, Germany, England, Brazil, Argentina, Uruguay, USA.

 In 1990 unique video recordings of his budo were made in Paris, Oxford, Mannheim, and Munich in several week-end seminars.

 His aikido technique was very relaxed and creative.
 He was popular because of his unique approach that emphasized balance taking.

-I particularly like the way he completely controls his uke.
+I particularly liked the way he completely controls his uke.
 His aikido videos are fascinating to watch and reveal many gems to the students.
 More Here